openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 check or tick mark image replaces the question mark image.
 See :ref:`Answer Questions`.

-You use the images in the list of posts on the **Discussion** page to find any unanswered questions.
+In addition to these visual cues, filters can help you find questions and discussions that need review.
+Above the list of posts, the **Show all** filter is selected by default.
+You can also select:

+* **Unanswered**, to list only questions that do not yet have any responses marked as answers.

+* **Unread**, to list only the discussions and questions that you have not yet viewed.

 ==================
 Edit Messages
 ==================

 Discussion moderators, community TAs, and admins can edit the content of posts,